Meet Alex Caspero

 Cook the vegetables over medium-low heat until soft and slightly browned.
 This may take up to 20 minutes, just make sure to stir often so it doesn’t burn.
 This is where much of the flavor for the soup comes, so don’t rush it.

-Next, add in a can of fire roasted tomatoes.
+Next, add in a can of fire-roasted tomatoes.
 You should be able to find these in the same aisle as regular canned tomatoes.
 Fire-roasted tomatoes give more depth and flavor to this soup than regular tomatoes, but you can use regular if that’s all you can find.
-For low sodium diets, make sure to select no-salt added tomatoes.
+For low-sodium diets, make sure to select no-salt-added tomatoes.

 Here is where you will also add the broth, water, and orzo pasta.

 Once the pasta is tender, add in the fresh kale until just wilted.
-Stir in lemon juice right before serving.
+Stir in lemon juice before serving.

 Ladle into bowls, then top with freshly ground black pepper if desired before serving.
 For an added umami boost, I like to sprinkle on either regular or dairy-free parmesan cheese.
-Violife makes a great parmesan cheese, or consider my homemade parmesan recipe.

 However, there are some great store-bought options that I rely on often: Pacific Foods, Better than Bouillon Vegetable Base and Orrington Farms Broth Base.

 I know the lemon juice addition sounds odd, but it’s essential to this kale soup recipe.
 The added acid balances the heat and the salt; it’s my secret weapon in almost every meal.
+If you like it here, try it in my lemon chickpea soup!

 Even if you don’t think you like kale, you might in this recipe!
 Make sure to remove the tough, woody stems and thinly slice the kale into small ribbons before adding to the soup.
 This ensures that each bite will be tender.

-Any type of kale works in this soup, though I’m partial to the darker, flatter leaves of dinosaur kale, also known as lacinato kale or Tuscan kale.
+Any type of kale works in this soup, though I’m partial to the darker, flatter leaves of dinosaur kale, also known as Lacinato kale or Tuscan kale.
 You can also use curly kale or even a purple kale, just make sure you remove the stem and finely chop the leaves.

 Honestly, kale is a nutrient powerhouse– there’s a reason its popularity has skyrocketed over the past decade.
 It’s delicious both cold, like in salads, and warm as in this Tuscan Kale Soup.
 Unlike more delicate greens, kale holds its shape after cooking and is perfect in soup.

-Kale is packed with vitamins A, K, C and also contains calcium, potassium, and copper.
+As a Registered Dietitian, I like that kale is packed with vitamins A, K, C and also contains calcium, potassium, and copper.
 Like other members of the cruciferous vegetable family, kale consumption is linked to reducing cancer risk, likely due to containing glucosinolates, which have been shown to have anti-carcinogenic properties.

 This Tuscan Kale Soup is similar to Olive Garden’s famous zuppa toscana soup, but much healthier!
-It’s packed with vegetables, it cholesterol free and tastes just as rich and decadent without all of the bacon and heavy cream in their version.
+It’s packed with vegetables, it cholesterol free, and tastes just as rich and decadent without all of the bacon and heavy cream in their version.

 To freeze soup, place in freezer-safe containers or bags.
 If using a bag, remove as much of the air as possible; I usually like to lay the bags flat for easier storage.
 Let cool completely, then place in the freezer for 2-3 months.